zmsp/coronavirus-json-api/README.md

 ```

 ### metadata file
-Metadata provides useful information about each columns.
+Metadata provides useful information about each column.
 Intended to help with statistical analysis of the data.

 ```json
 {